 - Business Impact Analysis (BIA)

-- Identify critical applications, data, and infrastructure.
+- Identify critical applications, data, infrastructure, and critical systems to ensure essential services are prioritized for recovery.

 - Prioritize recovery efforts based on business importance.